The Best Double Sided Carpet Tape for Keeping Rugs from Sliding on Resin Decks

 Protecting Your Investment: Residue-Free Removal

 The biggest fear for any homeowner with a beautiful resin deck is permanent damage.
 Resin decks are expensive, and many manufacturers warn that certain chemicals or adhesives can "burn" the finish or leave ghosts of the tape pattern behind.
+To protect certain finishes, test the tape on a small area first.

 To ensure the tape performs at its absolute peak on a sun-drenched resin deck, follow these professional installation tips: